-Rights groups oppose China, Russia, Saudis on UN rights body
+China and Russia win seats on UN rights council, Saudis lose

+In secret-ballot voting in the 193-member U.N.
+General Assembly on that race, Pakistan received 169 votes, Uzbekistan 164, Nepal 150, China 139 and Saudi Arabia just 90 votes.

+Despite announced reform plans by Saudi Arabia, Human Rights Watch and others strongly opposed its candidacy saying the Middle East nation continues to target human rights defenders, dissidents and women’s rights activists and has demonstrated little accountability for past abuses, including the killing of Washington Post columnist and Saudi critic Jamal Khashoggi in the Saudi consulate in Istanbul two years ago.

+Under the Human Rights Council’s rules, seats are allocated to regions to ensure geographical representation.

-Except for the Asia-Pacific contest, the election of 15 members to the 47-member Human Rights Council has been all but decided because all the other regional groups have uncontested slates, which virtually assures that the candidates victory.
+Except for the Asia-Pacific contest, the election of 15 members to the 47-member Human Rights Council was all but decided in advance because all the other regional groups had uncontested slates.

-Under the council’s rules, seats are allocated to regions to ensure geographical representation.

-Four countries are seeking four Africa seats: Ivory Coast, Malawi, Gabon and Senegal.
-Russia and Ukraine are the only candidates for two East European seats.
-In the Latin American and Caribbean group, Mexico, Cuba and Bolivia are running unopposed for three seats.
-And Britain and France are the sole candidates for two seats for the Western European and others group.
+Four countries won four Africa seats: Ivory Coast, Malawi, Gabon and Senegal.
+Russia and Ukraine won the two East European seats.
+In the Latin American and Caribbean group, Mexico, Cuba and Bolivia won the three open seats.
+And Britain and France won the two seats for the Western European and others group.

+“Saudi Arabia’s failure to win a seat on the Human Rights Council is a welcome reminder of the need for more competition in U.N. elections,” Human Rights Watch’s U.N. director, Louis Charbonneau, said after the results were announced,

+“Had there been additional candidates, China, Cuba and Russia might have lost too,” he said.
+“But the addition of these undeserving countries won’t prevent the council from shining a light on abuses and speaking up for victims.
+In fact, by being on the council, these abusers will be directly in the spotlight.”

-“We need for states to have a choice,” said Louis Charbonneau, the U.N. director for Human Rights Watch.
-“They don’t want competition. ...
+Charbonneau earlier criticized U.N. member states, including Western nations, saying: “They don’t want competition. ...
 Essentially these are backroom deals that are worked out among the regional groups.”

-“When states don’t have a choice, the worst candidates easily find their way on to the council,” he said at a briefing last week.
-“This is an unfortunate political reality, but we keep hammering the message that we need competition and a real election, not a fake election.”

 Last week, a coalition of human rights groups from Europe, the United States and Canada called on U.N. member states to oppose the election of China, Russia, Saudi Arabia, Cuba, Pakistan and Uzbekistan, saying their human rights records make them “unqualified.”